DeloitteAU/react-habitat/README.md

 **If you are using Redux**

-You will need to use a different container.
+You will need to use a different factory.
 Please install & configure the [react-habitat-redux library](https://github.com/DeloitteDigitalAPAC/react-habitat-redux).
 Then continue with step 2 below.

+Alternatively learn how to write your own custom factory.
+TODO

 #### 2. Application execution - resolve your components